 Why does vodka help create crispy tofu?

 Because vodka is more volatile than water, it evaporates in a quicker and more unpredictable manner.
 In doing so, it creates a shatteringly crispy crust.
 The alcohol content doesn’t completely evaporate, so some people choose not to use this method.
 It is, however, my favourite.
 Make sure you get certified gluten free vodka if you’re cooking for a coeliac.

 Why do I need to coat the tofu in cornflour?
-Does the cornflour need to be gluten free?

 Do you have any tips for crispy oven baked tofu?